pattydeng8760/PHYS1610/Assignment_10/README.md

 Analyzing the performance of the hybrid MPI+OpenMP runs reveals a classic U-shaped optimization curve when balancing the number of MPI processes against the number of OpenMP threads per process.

 - **Excessive Threading (Low MPI, High OpenMP):**
-  When using a low number of MPI processes with a high number of OpenMP threads per process (e.g., 1 MPI process per node with 40 threads), the runtime was very high (79.89 s).
+  When using a low number of MPI processes with a high number of OpenMP threads per process (e.g., 1 MPI process per node with 40 threads), the runtime was very high (640.5 s).
 This suggests that the overhead associated with managing a large number of threads—such as thread creation, synchronization, and contention on shared resources—dominates the computation, resulting in poor performance.

 - **Balanced Configuration (Moderate MPI and Threads):**
-  As the configuration is tuned toward a moderate number of MPI processes and a moderate number of OpenMP threads (for instance, 2 processes per node with 20 threads each or 4 processes per node with 10 threads each), the runtime drops significantly (16.64 s and 15.41 s, respectively).
+  As the configuration is tuned toward a moderate number of MPI processes and a moderate number of OpenMP threads (for instance, 2 processes per node with 20 threads each or 4 processes per node with 10 threads each), the runtime drops significantly (59.34 s and 59.82 s, respectively).
 This optimal region is where the computation is efficiently divided between inter-node communication (handled by MPI) and intra-node parallelism (handled by OpenMP), minimizing both communication and threading overhead.
+This configuration represents a 3.25x speedup compared to the single node 40 process MPI only case and a 1.50x speedup compared to the MPI only case.

 - **Excessive MPI Processes (High MPI, Low OpenMP):**
-  Finally, pushing the configuration in the other direction—using many MPI processes per node with fewer threads (40 MPI processes per node with 1 thread each, essentially pure MPI)leads to an increased runtime (21.04 s).
+  Finally, pushing the configuration in the other direction—using many MPI processes per node with fewer threads (40 MPI processes per node with 1 thread each, essentially pure MPI)leads to an increased runtime (97.36 s).
 Here, while the OpenMP overhead is minimized, the communication overhead among a large number of MPI processes starts to dominate, and the benefits of reduced thread overhead are offset by inefficient domain decomposition and increased inter-process communication.

 ### Interpretation of the Optimization Curve

 The overall trend forms a U-shaped curve:
 - **Left Side of the Curve (High Threading Overhead):** Too few MPI processes lead to excessive OpenMP threading within each MPI task.
 Although the computation itself is parallelized, the overhead of managing 40 threads per process results in a slowdown.
-- **Middle of the Curve (Balanced Approach):** An optimal balance is achieved when the number of MPI processes and the number of OpenMP threads are well-tuned to the underlying hardware.
-In our experiments, configurations with 4 MPI processes per node (10 threads each) or 10 MPI processes per node (4 threads each) yielded the best performance.
+- **Middle of the Curve (Balanced ):** An optimal balance is achieved when the number of MPI processes and the number of OpenMP threads are well-tuned to the underlying hardware.
+In this test, configurations with 8 MPI processes per node (5 threads each) yielded the best performance.
+The optimum is betwee 4-10 MPI processes per node.
 - **Right Side of the Curve (High Communication Overhead):** Too many MPI processes (with correspondingly fewer threads per process) increase the inter-process communication overhead.
 In our case, pushing to 40 MPI processes per node (essentially pure MPI) resulted in a higher runtime than the optimal hybrid configuration.

 - **Optimization Trend:**